 2. The ability to do business

 One important reason for vendors to carry specific vendor’s liability insurance is that it opens up more business opportunities.
 Many farmers’ markets, ballparks, music arenas, and other venues where vendors are common fixtures require their vendors to carry insurance policies.
-So, simply having vendor insurance allows vendors to have additional job opportunities, which results in the ability for them to make more money.
+Whether it’s food vendor liability insurance or another policy, simply having vendor insurance allows vendors to have additional job opportunities, which results in the ability for them to make more money.

 3. Vendor liability issues